rng-guy/NFSMWBartender/README.txt

    the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 to work properly.
 Without it, the game will randomly start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of extra vehicles.
-To make LA compatible with this mod, open its "LimitAdjuster.ini" file and disable ALL features in its "[Options]" section;
+To make LA compatible with this mod, open its "LimitAdjuster.ini" configuration file and disable ALL features in its "[Options]" section; this will unlock the spawn limit without forcing an infinite amount of cops to spawn.
-   this will unlock the spawn limit without forcing an infinite amount of cops to spawn.
    Note that LA is not perfectly stable either: It is prone to crashing some ~10 seconds into the first pursuit of a given play session, but will generally be stable if it does not.